atriumlts/subpixel/README.md

 depiction of the resulting operation we noticed how to write that using just regular `reshape`, `split` and `concatenate` operations.
-To understand that note that phase shift simply goes through different channels of the output convolutional map and builds up neighborhood of r x r pixels.
+To understand that note that phase shift simply goes through different channels of the output convolutional map and builds up neighborhoods of `r x r` pixels.
 And we can do the same with a few lines of Tensorflow code as:

 ```python